anthonydiiorio/Blog/content/posts/fnatic-flick-focus/index.md

 - Desktop: 950 x 450 x 3mm

 ### Conclusion

-The Focus is a fantastic mouse pad.
+The Focus is a good mouse pad.
 It's comfortable, tracks great, and is silky smooth.
-I can definitely recommend this product!
+I can definitely recommend this one!

 ### Availability